-Crispy air fried chicken wings covered in a sweet and spicy Honey-Sriracha sauce are pretty darn perfect for so many occasions, including game day.
+Crispy air fried chicken wings covered in a sweet and spicy Honey-Sriracha sauce is pretty darn perfect for so many occasions, including game day.
 This healthier version of crispy wings is fried up in the air fryer with no added oil.
 The air fryer gets them super crispy and the honey-sriracha sauce makes them sticky, sweet, a little spicy and delicious in every way.
 Oh, and one of the best parts is they are fried without a drop of oil.

-Chicken wings are perfect little finger food and can feel a little like a delicacy in their own little way.
+Chicken wings are the perfect little finger food and can feel a little like a delicacy in their own little way.
 The ratio of crisp skin to flesh gives so much flavor and satisfaction with every bite.
 Just about every culture has their own version of wings.

-While chicken wings are definitely not thought of as being healthy, these are fried with air, which helps make them a little healthier and maybe even a little crispier.
+While chicken wings are definitely not thought of as being healthy, these are fried with air.
+This helps make them a little healthier and maybe even a little crispier than deep fried wings.
 Some are super spicy, and others can be really sweet.
 These are a little of both and so delicious.
 The only problem is you won’t want to stop eating them.

 To break down Chicken Wings: Use a very sharp knife and cut through the skin at the joint to separate the different parts of the wing.
 A heavy and sharp knife should cut right through the joint.